matthewcocco/blog/_posts/2015-08-08-saarbruecken.md

 ![Steel Factory, photo cred to Fabienne][fabi-steel-factory-rooftop]

-There was also an art gallery inside:
+There was also an art gallery:

 ![Art hallway view, photo cred to Fabienne][fabi-art-hallway-1]